Adventures of Lolo 2: Gameplay

 Gameplay is virtually identical to the previous Adventures of Lolo (US), since both are compilations of puzzles from Eggerland: Meikyū no Fukkatsu and Eggerland: Sōzō he no Tabidachi.
 Some of the monster graphics were drawn differently, mainly Gol, Rocky, Skull, Medusa, and Don Medusa.
 Other differences include new puzzles and greater difficulty.

 The game features a total of 50 different puzzle rooms; the player faces King Egger at the end.
 Also featured are four hidden Pro puzzle rooms, which are available for players who want to try very challenging rooms.

-The Japan-only Adventures of Lolo has mostly different and more difficult levels compared to the North American and European collection.
+Release

+Adventures of Lolo 2 was released in Japan on January 6, 1990.
+And in the United States in March 1990.